Cl1ckDragon/osrs-ge-flipper/README.md

 | Backend API | http://localhost:8080 |
 | Swagger UI | http://localhost:8080/swagger-ui.html |

-> Requires [Docker Desktop](https://www.docker.com/products/docker-desktop).
-No other local dependencies needed.
+No other local dependencies required — the database, backend, and frontend all run in containers.

 ---